-Our aim is to provide a system scalable for applications both in basic neuroscience and in Neuroprosthesis.
-In particular, we envisage our optoelectronics to be used in a future optogenetic/optoelectronic retinal prosthesis for those blinded by the retinitis pigmentosa disease.
+In 2010, the OptoNeuro consortium was formed via a funding from the EU's Seventh Framework Programme addressing the ICT-2007.8.0 "Future and Emerging Technologies" programme.
+The project started on 1st October 2010.
+Our aim has been to provide a system scalable for applications in both basic neuroscience and neuroprosthesis.
+In particular, we envisage our optoelectronics to be used in a future optogenetic/optoelectronic retinal prosthesis for those blinded by the Retinitis Pigmentosa disease.

 Project No: 249867